What Is a Spiritual Journey? An Insider Guide to Transformation

 2. Let go of expecting things to unfold in a specific way.
 Embrace the unknown by letting go of the need for control.

-3. Experiment with various grounding techniques and centering methods, and see where that leads you.
+3. Experiment with various grounding techniques and centering methods to see where they lead you.

 These methods will often help you get unstuck rather proficiently.